ferd/erlpass/README.markdown

 ## Other Dependencies ##
 You will need to have PropEr to run the tests.
 It's a fantastic testing library.

-You can run the tests with `make tests`.
+You can run the tests with `rebar3 eunit`.

 ## Authors ##